On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on caterpillars

 \section{An algorithm for PIG-completion on caterpillars}

-In this section we \suggestion{will}{} work on a specific subclass of trees, namely caterpillars.
-We will show that for caterpillars, completions to proper interval graphs are very specific, and we will give a quadratic algorithm to compute them.\suggestion{}{``specific '' appears twice very closely}
+In \newsuggestion{}{the} previous sections, we studied PIG-completion within very dense subclasses of interval graphs.
+Another possible approach is to restrict the input to very sparse ones.
+Namely, caterpillars are those interval graphs that are also trees, and thus the sparsest subclass of interval graphs.
+We will show that PIG-completions are very particular when the input is a caterpillar, and we will give a quadratic-time algorithm to compute them.

-Recall that a cartepillar is a tree where there is a path, called the central path, such that every vertex that is not in the path is adjacent to a vertex of the path.
-For a caterpillar $G$, we call $P$ the central path, the \emph{father} of a leaf is its neighbour in $P$, and the \emph{sons} of a vertex of $P$ is the set of leaves it is adjacent to.
+For a caterpillar $G$, we call $P$ the \emph{central path}, the \emph{father} of a leaf is its neighbour in $P$, and the \emph{sons} of a vertex of $P$ is the set of leaves it is adjacent to.

-Let us consider a proper interval completion of $G$, and a proper interval representation of it.
-First, we show that such a representation can be transformed into a particular one where the vertices of the central path are intervals of the form $[i,i+1]$.
-Later, we will describe an $O(n^2)$ algorithm to get the best possible completion.
+Let us consider a PIG-completion of $G$, and a \newsuggestion{proper interval model of it where every interval is a closed interval of length $1$}{unit interval model of it}.
+First, we show that such a model can be transformed into a particular one where the vertices of the central path are intervals of the form $[i,i+1]$.
+Later, we will describe an $O(n^2)$-time algorithm to get the best possible completion.